yugabyte/yb-sample-apps/README.md

 # YugabyteDB workload generator

-This repository emulates various workloads against YugaByte DB.
-YugaByte DB is a multi-model database that supports:
+This repository emulates various workloads against YugabyteDB.
+YugabyteDB is a multi-model database that supports:
 * YSQL (Distributed SQL API with joins.
 Compatible with PostgreSQL)
 * YCQL (Flexible-schema API with indexes, transactions and the JSONB data type.
 Roots in Cassandra QL)
 * YEDIS (Transactional KV API with elasticity and persistence.
 Compatible with Redis)